MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Vim Quiz 1 Questions and Answers.md

 :%s/\<exercise\>/calisthenics/g

-(17) You want to change all lines beginning with the number 6 so that the number is replaced with the string “six”.
+(17) You want to change all lines beginning with the number 6 so that the number is replaced with the [[String]] “six”.
 What is the key sequence to do this?

 :%s/^6/six/g